Study Spotlights Lifespan's Economic Impact

 “The contributions of medical students, residents, fellows, and other trainees across our Care New England hospitals are crucial to our ability to provide high quality care, conduct groundbreaking research, and train the next generation of caregivers,” said James E. Fanale, M.D., CNE’s president and chief executive officer.
 “We attract some of the best and brightest from across the country and around the globe.
 These trainees contribute to our local economy and, through this foundation of education, offer long-term financial contributions locally and nationally.”

 CNE’s Butler Hospital is an academic affiliate of Brown as well but not a member of the AAMC.
 CNE’s Kent Hospital has an academic affiliation with the University of New England College of Osteopathic Medicine, which is not a member of AAMC.

-Nationally, the institutions studied by the AAMC were responsible for more than 6.3 million jobs in 2017, or 3.3% of the U.S. workforce, averaging $61,295 per job in wages, salaries, and benefits.
+Nationally, the institutions studied by the AAMC were responsible for more than 6.3 million jobs in 2017 - 3.3 percent of the U.S. workforce - averaging $61,295 per job in wages, salaries, and benefits.
 They also added more than $562 billion in value to the nation’s economy.
 Of the total economic impact, research activities at medical schools and teaching hospitals resulted in $25.4 billion added to local economies and 313,604 jobs that generated $16.6 billion in salaries, wages, and benefits.